 - For more information on Eastern Health’s visiting hours, please visit www.easternhealth.ca/visitors/visiting-a-health-care-facility/.

-- In addition, for out-patient or emergency department visits, patients are asked to consider the necessity of bringing an additional person.
-Patients who can safely manage without assistance/support should come independently.
+- To assist with physical distancing for out-patient or emergency department visits, patients are asked to consider the necessity of bringing an additional person.
+Patients who can safely manage without assistance/support should proceed to an Eastern Health facility unaccompanied.

 - Support persons may be asked to wait outside the facility to ensure adequate space is available in the waiting area for patients.
-The clinical care team will accommodate the support person in the treatment area when requested by the patient.
+The clinical care team will accommodate the support person in the treatment area when requested by the patient and if sufficient space is available to do so safely.

 In line with the province’s Together Again Plan, effective July 1, 2021, Eastern Health is pleased to welcome visitors from outside of Atlantic Canada, provided the individual is not self-isolating; does not have any symptoms of COVID-19 or known exposures to COVID-19; and meets all other screening criteria for visitation.
 Individuals who are required to self-isolate are permitted to provide support/visit in certain situations for obstetrics and end-of life care.
 These support persons/visitors are directed to discuss visitation with the patient’s health-care team.